 is nonzero on the bottom element. \end{itemize}

 We now check that we can choose $n$ and $\hat \s$ so that these conditions are satisfied.
-We will first assume that either $[\Sigma]^2>0$ or $X$ is of Ozsv\'ath--Szab\'o simple type.
+We will first assume that either $[\Sigma]^2>0$ or $X$ is of Ozsv\'ath-Szab\'o simple type.
 We will deal with the special case $[\Sigma]^2=0$ at the end.
-Notice that the second bullet point is satisfied by hypothesis and when $X$ is not of Ozsv\'ath--Szab\'o simple type we can satisfy the first half of the first bullet point by choosing $0<n\le[\Sigma]^2$.
+Notice that the second bullet point is satisfied by hypothesis and when $X$ is not of Ozsv\'ath-Szab\'o simple type we can satisfy the first half of the first bullet point by choosing $0<n\le[\Sigma]^2$.